 Mozambique has one of the fastest growing economies in sub-Saharan Africa.
-Since the end of a 17-year civil war in 1992, leaders have worked hard to leverage country resources to build infrastructure and improve the quality of life for Mozambican citizens.
+Since the end of a 17-year civil war in 1992, leaders have worked to leverage country resources to build infrastructure and improve the quality of life for Mozambican citizens.
 However, despite this promising growth, many public-sector programs remain weak.
 Outside major city centers, much of the population still has limited access to quality health care.

-- Implement Biological and Behavioral Surveys among high risk populations, including men having sex with men, mine workers, long distance truck drivers, female sex workers and IV drug users to measure HIV prevalence, syphilis prevalence, related risk behaviors, and access to prevention and care services.
+- Implemented Biological and Behavioral Surveys among high risk populations, including men having sex with men, mine workers, long distance truck drivers, female sex workers and IV drug users to measure HIV prevalence, syphilis prevalence, related risk behaviors, and access to prevention and care services.

 - Supported prevention of mother-to-child transmission of HIV through innovative programming, such as the development of Mães para Mães (Mothers for Mothers, or MpM), a community support program for HIV-positive mothers.

 - Supported the development and implementation of standards for EMRs at antiretroviral treatment (ART) sites.